Aciz/et-map-source-rebuilds/README.md

 # W:ET map source rebuilds
-This repository contains modified map sources for Wolfenstein: Enemy Territory original maps.
+This repository contains modified/restored map sources for Wolfenstein: Enemy Territory original maps.
 These map sources are modified to use `q3map_alphaMod` blending to achieve terrain blending, rather than rely on PCX alphamap blending.
 This allows mappers to take a "piece" of the map to be used elsewhere, while retaining the way the terrain looks in the original map.
 The main purpose of these is to allow trickjump mappers to rip jumps out of the maps and have the terrain function properly.

 Additionally, all maps have been converted from axial projection to brush primitives.

+## Completed maps
+* Battery
+* Fueldump
+* Goldrush
+* Oasis
+* Radar
+* Railgun
+* Frostbite*

+_* = with caveats, check map-specific notes below._

+## Other planned maps
+* Snatch3 (terrain only)

 ## General notes
 * If you utilize these maps in your own creations, **please do not edit the shaders.** If you need to make modifications, please create your own shaders with unique names.